openfaas/openfaas-cloud/README.md

 The public trial of OpenFaaS Cloud is running on Docker Swarm, so deploy OpenFaaS on Docker Swarm using [the documentation](https://docs.openfaas.com/deployment/).

+You will also need to extend all timeouts for the gateway and the queue-worker.

+The `ack_timeout: "300s"` field should have a value of around `300s` or 5 minutes to allow for a Docker build of up to 5 minutes.

 OpenFaaS Cloud leverages OpenFaaS functions so will work with Kubernetes, but a complete configuration has not been provided yet.
 Some minor tweaks may be needed to configuration YAML files such as URLs and memory limits for the of-builder and/or buildshiprun function.

 * Create a GitHub app